Skip to main content

 12 mentions Positive Neutral Negative

 The graphics in Game Soup are described as having a charming yet inconsistent aesthetic, reminiscent of WarioWare and Rhythm Heaven, with some users noting that the anime-style faces appear off.
-While the pixel art is appreciated, the overall execution lacks refinement, leading to some gameplay issues, such as obstructive text during minigames.
-Despite these critiques, the game is praised for its cute art style and humorous presentation, contributing to an enjoyable experience.
+While the pixel art is appreciated, the overall execution lacks refinement, leading to some gameplay elements, like fading text, obstructing visibility.
+Despite these critiques, the game is praised for its cute art style and humorous presentation, contributing to its fun and engaging atmosphere.

 • “Awesome WarioWare-like game collection with a cute art style and humorous presentation.”